-Use the Windows shutdown command: Press the Windows key or select the Windows Start button, select Power > Shut down.
-Right-click the Windows Start button > Shut down or sign out > Shut down.
+- Use the Windows shutdown command: Select the Windows Start button, select Power > Shut down. - Right-click the Windows Start button > Shut down or sign out > Shut down.

 If you need to power down the computer for a short while, but don't want to completely shut it down, you can put it to Sleep by doing any of the following: